 Application & Timeline

-Contact the MOFGA office at 207-568-4142 or email [email protected] to establish your intention to apply to the loan fund.
-The Initial Application must be submitted to Bangor Savings Bank by Friday, September 30, 2022.
-If Bangor Savings Bank turns down the loan application, MOFGA will then provide and assist in completing the second step of the application packet for the OFLF.
+Any time of year, contact the MOFGA office at 207-568-4142 or email [email protected] to establish your intention to apply to the loan fund.
+The two-step process can take six to eight weeks and includes an initial application submitted to Bangor Savings Bank; if they turn it down, a separate set of forms is submitted to MOFGA.
+Our staff will provide and assist in completing any parts of the application packet for the OFLF if needed.

 For general questions about the Organic Farmer Loan Fund or the application process, please contact MOFGA’s Organic Business & Marketing Specialist, Nicolas Lindholm, at 207-505-5752 or [email protected]